-1. Charles Marie de la Condamine was an 18th century Frenchman, brilliant mathematician, and intellectual man-about-town.
-At a cocktail party in 1729, Condamine met François-Marie Arouet; better known as Voltaire, of “I will defend to the death your right to say it fame” (though he never actually said that).
-Voltaire was a world class nose-thumber and spent his adult life pissing off the church, the polity, the judicial system, and everyone else he disagreed with, which was everyone.
-In fact, in 1729 he had only recently returned to Paris after a three-year exile, and he would later be exiled again.
-At this fateful cocktail party, Condamine didn’t just meet Voltaire; Condamine’s mathematical genius met Voltaire’s unrivalled desire to stick it to the government, and a great scheme was hatched.
+1. Charles Marie de la Condamine was a mathematician and intellectual man-about-town.
+In 1729, he met François-Marie Arouet at a cocktail party.
+Arouet was better known as Voltaire, of “I will defend to the death your right to say it” fame, even though he never actually said that.
+Voltaire, in any case, was a world-class nose-thumber who spent the majority of his adult life pissing off the church, the polity, the judicial system, the academy, and everyone else he disagreed with or found disagreeable, which was mostly everyone.
+In fact, in 1729 he’d only recently returned to Paris after a three-year exile, and would later be exiled again.
+Condamine didn’t just meet Voltaire at the cocktail party: a mathematical genius met a person with an unrivalled desire to chicane the government.
+A great scheme was hatched.

-The details are inconsequential, but Condamine had recognized a fatal flaw in the French lottery system.
-Though there were multiple ticket values, each offered roughly the same chance at winning.
-With a big enough bankroll, one could buy up all the cheap tickets and be likely to win back more than the tickets cost (the mathematical foundations of probability were still new at this point; such a lapse by the lottery makers is not altogether shocking).
-Neither Condamine or Voltaire had the money, but luckily for them they were at a cocktail party for the power elite of Paris, and found a backer for their plan.
+Condamine had recognized a flaw in the French lottery system: though there were multiple ticket values, each offered roughly the same chance of winning.
+With a large enough bankroll, one could buy up all the cheaper tickets and turn a profit.
+Surprisingly, the mathematical foundations of probability were only a few decades old at this point; that the lottery makers did not realize the issue isn’t all that surprising.
+Of course, neither Condamine or Voltaire had the money, but lucky for them they were at a party with the power elite of Paris, and found a backer.

-When the scheme was discovered, the lottery was shut down, but the cabal was allowed to keep their winnings.
-Condamine and Voltaire were now “fuck you” rich; which they put to vastly different uses—Condamine for science, Voltaire for shit-talking whomever he wanted without fear of retribution.
+When the scheme was discovered, the lottery was shut down.
+Since they hadn’t technically violated any rules, the group was allowed to keep their winnings, which made Condamine and Voltaire “fuck you” rich.
+They put this to vastly different uses: Condamine for intellectual pursuits, Voltaire for shit-talking whomever he wanted without fear of reprisal.

-Condamine funded an expedition to what is now Ecuador, the goal of which was to measure the length of a degree of latitude at the equator.
-There was at the time intense scientific debate over a theory proffered by Newton that the earth, rather than being a perfect sphere, actually bulges at the equator.
-What sounds like a straightforward expedition took a decade of Condamine’s life.
-The three main scientists (Condamine among them) had a fractious relationship that went south almost from the start; they refused to share measurements and data with one another and bickered constantly.
-Government funding dried up, and Condamine used most of his lottery winnings simply keeping the expedition running.
-They didn’t finish the measurements for EIGHT YEARS, by which time another group sent to Lapland had already confirmed Newton’s hypothesis.
+Shortly thereafter, Condamine funded an expedition to Central America, with the goal of measuring the length of a degree of latitude at the equator, hoping to prove or disprove Newton’s hypothesis that the earth bulged at the equator.
+This should probably have been a straightforward expedition, but almost immediately, the relationship of the three main scientists became rancorous and hostile; they refused to share data and measurements with each other.
+Government funding dried up, and Condamine poured his lottery winnings into keeping the expedition afloat.
+They didn’t finish the measurements for eight years, by which time another group sent to Lapland had confirmed Newton’s hypothesis.

 • • •

-2. Elizabeth Blackwell was born in 1821, the daughter of a socially liberal sugar refinery owner (the refinery burned down in 1836, I believe that BIG CARAMEL was responsible, so that they could collect the remnants).
-The Blackwell children were social reformers and abolitionists from a young age, at one point giving up sugar as a protest of the slave trade.
-Elizabeth decided to enter the medical profession—a field as yet unbrooked by women—and in 1849 became the first US woman to earn a medical degree.
-She went on to author some of the first books on medicine intended for women (The Laws of Life with Special Reference to the Physical Education of Girls), advocated strongly for abolition and nursing education during the Civil War, and started an academically rigorous women’s medical college in London.
-She was a grade-A ass-kicking feminist:
+2. Elizabeth Blackwell was born in 1821, the daughter of a socially liberal sugar refinery owner (the refinery burned down in 1836, I believe that BIG CARAMEL was responsible).
+The Blackwell children were social reformers from a young age, even giving up sugar to protest the slave trade.
+Later, Elizabeth decided to become a doctor, and in 1849 became the first US woman to earn a medical degree.
+She went on to author some of the first medical texts intended for women (The Laws of Life with Special Reference to the Physical Education of Girls), advocate for abolition and nursing education during the Civil War, and found an academically rigorous women’s medical college in London.
+She was a grade-A ass-kicker.

-Despite these laudable accomplishments, Blackwell was a study in contrasts.
-While promoting women’s rights she also argued against the supposed moral atrocities of prostitution and contraceptives (she advocated the rhythm method).
-A Christian socialist who contributed heavily to at least two utopian communities, both of which failed, she believed that disease came not from microbes but from amorality—thus she fought against germ theory, the use of vaccines, and the practice of autopsies.
-After retiring from medicine in 1877, she became a full-time social reformer.
+Blackwell was a study in contrasts.
+While promoting women’s rights, she also argued against the moral atrocities of prostitution and contraceptives.
+A Christian socialist, she contributed to at least two failed utopian communities.
+She believed that disease owed not to microbes but amorality, and so she fought against germ theory, vaccines, and the employment of autopsies before retiring from medicine in 1877 to become a full-time reformer.

-One of Blackwell’s students was Mary Putnam Jacobi (of the publishing Putnams), also one of the first female physicians in the US and an early proponent of women’s suffrage.
-Despite both of them showing up on lists headed with some variation of “Pioneering Women Physicians,” Blackwell and Jacobi were ideological opposites.
-Blackwell had a global view of medicine, treating it as a means to social reform but with less focus on the nitty-gritty of medical practice.
-In contrast, Jacobi advocated for improved laboratory study (including autopsies), viewing medicine through the narrower lens of treating individual patients without regard for larger social contexts.
-This fundamental difference is shown even in the titles of their works: Blackwell’s Medicine and Morality and The Religion of Health vs. Jacobi’s The Question of Rest for Women During Menstruation and Acute Fatty Degeneration of Newborn and (awesomely) The Prophylaxis of Insanity.
-Some modern academics view the Blackwell/Jacobi clash as a microcosm of larger ideological trends: the late 19th-century drive for the purest possible objectivity (the Jacobi side), versus the subjectivity of Kuhn’s discussion of scientific paradigms and critical theorists.
+One of Blackwell’s students was Mary Putnam Jacobi.
+A member of the esteemed family of publishers, Jacobi, like Blackwell, was one of the first female physicians in the US and early proponent of women’s suffrage.
+Though both show up on lists headed with some variation on “Pioneering Women Physicians,” Blackwell and Jacobi were ideological opposites.
+Blackwell’s view of medicine was holistic—a means and explanation for social reform, but with no focus on the specific details of research and treatments.
+Jacobi, in contrast, advocated for expanded laboratory study and for viewing medicine through a narrower lens of treating individual patients and not curing social ills.
+The fundamental distinction is seen even in the titles of their works: Blackwell’s Medicine and Morality and The Religion of Health vs. Jacobi’s The Question of Rest for Women During Menstruation and Acute Fatty Degeneration of Newborn and The Prophylaxis of Insanity.
+Modern academics have suggested the Blackwell/Jacobi divide as a microcosm of larger ideological trends: the logical positivist push for pure objectivity and ever more atomized and specific observations (Jacobi), versus subjective and more global accounts as seen in Kuhn and critical theorists (Blackwell).
 Neat!

-Unfortunately, precious little information is available about Kool-Aid knockoffs Flavor-Aid / Wyler’s, except that Flavor-Aid was invented in 1929, and Wyler’s, which was once owned by Borden, was traded to Lipton for Pennsylvania Dutch noodles (and presumably a food product to be named later).
-Considerable debate still exists over whether the Jonestown/People’s Cult members drank Kool-Aid or Flavor-Aid during their last hours.
-I wish we knew, if only to see how advertisers would have capitalized on it.
+What I was really after was the backstory on Kool-Aid knockoffs Flavor-Aid and Wyler’s.
+All I could find is that Flavor-Aid was invented in 1929, and Wyler’s, once owned by Borden, was traded to Lipton in exchange for Pennsylvania Dutch noodles (and a first-round draft pick).
+Also, there’s still debate over whether Jonestown/People’s Cult members drank Kool-Aid or Flavor-Aid in their final hours.
+I’ve been pondering for hours how advertisers would have capitalized on it if we’d known.

-4. Around the turn of the 20th century Ivan Pavlov was performing what would become his most enduring scientific work.
-He noticed that the dogs he studied would salivate in anticipation of food whenever an assistant entered the room.
-Based on this simple and largely accidental observation, he went on to demonstrate that when an arbitrary neutral stimulus (say, a ringing bell) is paired with one that automatically induces a reaction (like delicious food), the neutral stimulus may eventually elicit that reaction on its own.
-If the ringing bell accompanies food, dogs (and children!) will come to salivate when the bell rings, even if no food is present.
-He’d discovered classical conditioning, which he reported in a 1903 paper—a finding that would become so synonymous with him that it is often called Pavlovian conditioning, and a finding so important that his dogs would be given their own monument (because Pavlov connected tubes to dogs’ salivary glands, the water in the fountain monument runs out from tubes connected to 8 small dog heads, which is admirably non-symbolic):
+4. Around the turn of the 20th century, Ivan Pavlov, a Russian physiologist, noticed that dogs he studied would salivate in anticipation of food whenever his assistant entered the room.
+Based on this simple and largely accidental observation, Pavlov went on to demonstrate that when a neutral stimulus (like a ringing bell) is paired with one that automatically evokes a reaction (like food), the neutral stimulus may eventually elicit the reaction on its own.
+If a ringing bell accompanies food, dogs (and children) will eventually salivate when the bell rings, even if there’s no food.
+Pavlov had discovered classical conditioning—a finding so synonymous with him that it’s often called Pavlovian conditioning, and so important that his dogs were given their own monument.
+Because he measured salivation by connecting tubes to their salivary glands, the water in this fountain runs out of tubes connected to small dog heads, an admirably literalistic rendition: